How to Program Good is a series focusing on the practice of writing Good Programs.

 Interfaces - Describing the Moving Parts

 This concept is called encapsulation.
 The idea is to construct a blackbox of code, in this series called a "component", which accepts some inputs and returns some outputs accordingly, but whose inards are not known or even important.
 Each component can be thought of as a small program-within-the-program, and so is judged against the same criteria as our overall program: reliability.
-Given the same inputs, does the component output the same outputs every time?
+Given the same inputs, does the component produce the same outputs every time?
 This correspondence of inputs to outputs brings us to our second building block: the interface.

 An interface is a mechanism which both describes the behavior of a component and disconnects its implementation from that description.